feliperoveran/where-is-my-store/README.md

 Install it using `Brew` using the command `brew cask install graphiql` and then run it with `graphiql`.

+## GraphQL documentation
+Using `GraphiQL`, check the `Docs` section to see the available types, queries and mutations :)

 ## Deploying using AWS ECS with Fargate launch type and RDS
 #### Creating a database on RDS